pro-coder-devshekhar/jRP-Web/README.md

 # jRP-Web
 This Repository contains source code for jRP-Web App.

-Made with ❤ by Manish Swami.
+Made with ❤ by Manish Swami and Devshekhar Pattnaik.